 Parties may also submit comments in hard copy.
 Please hand deliver or mail an original to the address below.

 California Energy Commission

 Sacramento, CA 95814-5512

-Participants may also provide an original and 10 copies at the beginning of the workshop.
-All written materials relating to this workshop will be filed with the Dockets Unit and become part of the public record in this proceeding.
+Workshop participants may also provide an original at the beginning of the workshop.
+All written materials relating to this workshop will be filed with the Docket Unit and become part of the public record in this proceeding.

-Please direct all news media inquiries to the Media Office at (916) 654-4989, or by e-mail at [email@example.com].
-General questions regarding the 2008 IEPR Update and 2009 IEPR proceedings should be directed to Suzanne Korosec, Assistant Director for Policy Development, at (916) 654-4516 or by email at [firstname.lastname@example.org].
-If you have questions on the technical subject matter of this forum, please call Judy Grau at (916) 653-1610 or by e-mail at email@example.com.
+Please direct all news media inquiries to the Media Office at (916) 654-4989, or by e-mail at [firstname.lastname@example.org].
+For general questions regarding the 2009 IEPR proceeding, please contact Suzanne Korosec, Assistant Director of Policy Development, at (916) 654-4516 or by email at [email@example.com].
+If you have questions on the technical subject matter of this forum, please call Mark Hesters at (916) 654-5049 or by e-mail at [firstname.lastname@example.org].